 |Title:||Chief Financial Officer|

-•Q1 total revenue of $38.0 million, up 33% year-over-year and above high end of guidance range
+•Q3 total revenue of $40.6 million, above high end of guidance range

-•Annualized Recurring Revenue (ARR) exiting the first quarter was $79.4 million
+•Annualized Recurring Revenue (ARR) exiting the third quarter was $91.4 million

 Recent Business Highlights